Prisoner of War (Falling Skies): Plot

 Tom's group and Margaret discover kids with harnesses collecting scrap metal for the aliens.
 Tom sees his son, Ben, and the group prepares to grab him.
 Karen accidentally knocks a loose piece of rock from the building, alerting the aliens and the group runs away.

 Back at the school, Col. Porter tells Tom that a doctor has a theory on how to remove the harnesses and that he wants to test it on Ben.
 Col. Porter informed the 2nd Mass. that due to electronic communications being destroyed after the Skitters detonated their EMP attack at the start of the invasion, the resistance had to rely on sending scouts to physically try to find out more information, and the runners have finally returned.
 Porter reports that they contacted another human resistance militia.
 The Massachusetts resistance cell is no longer alone, and they are going to begin coordinating a nationwide guerrilla war against the aliens.
 Col. Porter says this means they have to start thinking tactically, gathering reconnaissance on Skitter tactics, technology, and troop deployments.

-Tom learns that the doctor Porter bringing in was Harris, an old friend of him and his late wife, Rebecca and the two of them discuss about Ben.
+Tom learns that the doctor Porter bringing in was Harris, an old friend of him and his late wife, Rebecca and the two of them discuss Ben.

 Tom's group goes to find Ben, but Mike sees his son and snaps, running toward him, grabbing his son before Skitters and Mechs attack them.
 Hal and Karen were separated while Tom was forced to flee with Mike and his son.
 While Mike heads back to the school, Tom goes to find Hal and Karen, and is attacked by a Skitter.
 Tom shoots its legs off and beats it half-to-death.
 Tom returns to the school with the Skitter as a prisoner of war.